Collagen Peptides with Amino Acids: A Powerful Combination for Health and Wellness

 Skin

-A double-blind, placebo-controlled trial reported improved skin elasticity after eight weeks of specific collagen peptides (Proksch et al., 2014, Skin Pharmacol Physiol).
+A double-blind, placebo-controlled trial reported improved skin elasticity after eight weeks of specific collagen peptides (Proksch et al., 2014).
 Additional controlled work has shown hydration and elasticity benefits in women taking collagen-containing nutraceuticals (Bölke et al., 2019).

 Joints

-Systematic reviews and randomized trials suggest oral collagen can reduce knee osteoarthritis pain and improve function in many participants (Lin et al., 2023, meta-analysis; Lee et al., 2023; Carrillo-Norte et al., 2024).
-Reviews note mechanistic differences between native and hydrolyzed collagen and overall favorable safety profiles (Martínez-Puig et al., 2023).
+Meta-analysis and randomized trials suggest oral collagen can reduce knee osteoarthritis pain and improve function in many participants (Lin et al., 2023; review: Martínez-Puig et al., 2023).

 Muscle (with training)

-In elderly men with sarcopenia, adding collagen peptides to resistance training improved strength and body composition versus training alone (Zdzieblik et al., 2015, Br J Nutr).
-Broader reviews indicate collagen plus exercise can aid connective-tissue remodeling and recovery, while reminding that collagen is not a high-leucine, high-EAA protein (Khatri et al., 2021; Holwerda et al., 2022).
+In elderly men with sarcopenia, adding collagen peptides to resistance training improved strength and body composition versus training alone (Zdzieblik et al., 2015).
+Reviews note collagen’s role for connective tissues while reminding it’s not a high-leucine, high-EAA protein (Holwerda et al., 2022; Khatri et al., 2021).

 Bone

-In postmenopausal women, daily specific collagen peptides increased bone mineral density and shifted bone markers toward formation over 12 months (König et al., 2018, Nutrients).
+In postmenopausal women, daily specific collagen peptides increased bone mineral density and shifted bone markers toward formation over 12 months (König et al., 2018).

 Where Essential Amino Acids Fit